 Sometimes, additional tests are necessary to isolate the cause of your dog’s anemia.
 Coagulation tests can be run to check clotting deficiencies, while a blood smear may reveal any blood parasites, or abnormal type or number of red or white blood cells.
 Alternatively, your veterinarian may recommend a bone marrow biopsy or fine needle aspiration (FNA) to determine if the anemia is responsive or unresponsive.

 Responsive anemia means that your dog’s bone marrow is actively trying to correct the anemia by releasing immature red blood cells, called leukocytes.
 These can also be identified on a blood smear and indicate that the anemia is responsive.
 If the bone marrow is not responding normally, the anemia is categorized as unresponsive.

 Testing can also help determine if your dog is losing red blood cells or if your dog’s body is destroying the red blood cells, which is a type of anemia called hemolytic anemia.

-Your dog’s overall condition and history could raise some red flags for your veterinarian, which may prompt him to run a urinalysis, biochemical profile, fecal parasite exam, or additional tests to determine the underlying cause of your dog’s anemia.
+Your dog’s overall condition and history could raise some red flags for your veterinarian, which may prompt them to run a urinalysis, biochemical profile, fecal parasite exam, or additional tests to determine the underlying cause of your dog’s anemia.

 How Is Anemia in Dogs Treated?

-Is Anemia in Dogs Life Threatening?
+Is Anemia in Dogs Life-Threatening?